filosofo del '900

 Abbagnano started to develop those issues, his distinctions and his arguments in Il principio della metafisica (The Principle of Metaphysics, 1935), and expounded their mature form in La struttura dell'esistenza (The Structure of Existence, 1939), Filosofia, religione, scienza (Philosophy, Religion, Science, 1947), Esistenzialismo positivo (Positive Existentialism, 1948), and Possibilità e libertà (Possibility and Freedom, 1956).
 This last a collection of papers written for various occasions between 1949 and 1955.The mature phase of his technical philosophizing continued with publication of another collection of essays entitled Problemi di sociologia (Problems of Sociology, 1959) and in a paper called "Condizioni, dimensioni, e razionalità delle scelte" ("Conditions, Dimensions, and Rationality of Choices") which was first published in the "Rivista di filosofa" ("Review of Philosophy") in 1965 and then added as an appendix to one of his "popular" books, Fra il tutto e il nulla (Between All and Nothing, 1973).
 During this period of intense labor and productivity (1948 - 1970), he was also co-editor with Norberto Bobbio of the aforementioned journal, the "Rivista di filosofia".

-The third category of Abbagnano's writings includes those that we can call "popular" with reference to their readers, subject matter, and style.
+"popular" with reference to their readers, subject matter, and style.
 The French call this kind of writing "haute vulgarisation."
 The readers are literate people who may not be technically proficient in philosophy, the sciences, or literary criticism.
 Most would have received the kind of liberal education that the bachelor's degree once represented, or would be the kind of civilized working people who want to read and discuss books, or politics, religion, sex, sports.

 The subject matter of these popular book includes and transcends the foregoing list of things: essays on the latest developments in the physical and behavioral sciences, on law, morality, technology, computers, myth, language, art, and theater, even on Plato, the Sophists, and the paradoxes of logic.